manoj-r/kafka-learning/README.md

 # kafka-learning
-A repository for all learning and tutorials on Kafka.
+A repository for all learning and tutorials on Kafka using reference materials from Stephen Mareek.

 # Project